Altispinax: History

 Probably during the early 1850s, fossil collector Samuel Husbands Beckles discovered some nodules with dinosaur bones in a quarry near Battle, East Sussex.
 These he sent to palaeontologist Richard Owen, who reported them in 1856.
 Owen had a lithograph made by Joseph Dinkel of the main specimen, a series of three back vertebrae with very tall spines, whose image was also shown in an 1884 edition of an 1855 volume of his standard work on British fossil reptiles, leading to the misunderstanding the fossils had been recovered close to 1884.
 Owen, who referred the specimens to Megalosaurus bucklandii, thought the vertebrae were part of the shoulder region and it has been assumed that he must have already known of the find in 1853 as he directed Benjamin Waterhouse Hawkins to put a hump on the back of his life-sized Megalosaurus sculpture in Crystal Palace Park, which again inspired other restorations from the 19th century.

-The fossil, now catalogued as NHMUK R1828, was probably found in a layer of the Hastings Bed Group dating from the late Valanginian age.
+The fossil, now catalogued as NHMUK PV R 1828, was probably found in a layer of the Hastings Bed Group dating from the late Valanginian age.
 It consists of a series of three posterior dorsal vertebrae.
 Owen also reported the presence in the nodules of two right ribs and two additional series of two dorsal vertebral centra each.
 Olshevsky thought the holotype represented the eighth, ninth, and tenth dorsal vertebrae; later researchers, however, have assumed them to be the tenth, eleventh and twelfth.

 In 1888, Richard Lydekker compared these vertebrae with material referred to Megalosaurus dunkeri, a Cretaceous species represented by a single tooth found in Germany.
 In 1923 Friedrich von Huene created a separate genus for Megalosaurus dunkeri.
 He used the three vertebrae as the basis for this genus, noting that they were different from Megalosaurus, and created the name Altispinax (meaning "with high spines") based on their appearance.
 Many later researchers concluded that Megalosaurus dunkeri had therefore received a new genus name as Altispinax dunkeri, a combination actually used for the first time in 1939 by Oskar Kuhn.